-As a pawrent, you might be wondering if you can train your dog at home or if you'll need to take your furbaby to a professional trainer.
+As a pawrent, you might be wondering if you can train your dog at home or if you'll need to take your furbaby to a professional trainer for obedience training.
 Although training might seem intimidating, it's something you and your furbaby can accomplish together in your house or yard.
 All you need is a little know-how and patience and, before long, you and your pup can enjoy the benefits of good behavior.

-Obedience training is vital to enjoying time with your furbaby in public, at home and around new people and other animals.
+Obedience training is vital to enjoying time with your dog in public, at home, and around people and other animals.
 With a well-behaved furbaby, you can explore the world together safely and stress-free.
-A trained puppy is less likely to rocket out of the front door, get into brawls with other pups or jump up on house guests.
+A trained puppy is less likely to rocket out of the front door, get into brawls with other pups, or jump up on house guests.

 So where do you get started?
 In this post, we'll cover the basics — from what commands you should teach your dog first to puppy-training tips you can use at home.